xSSanDev/xSSanDev/README.md

                                                                              # Hello, I'm ANASS ZEROUAL! 🚀

 ## About Me
-👋 Hi, I'm @xSSanDev - an ambitious student and emerging software engineer.
+👋 Hi, I'm Anass - an ambitious student and emerging software engineer.
 I specialize in backend development using the Django framework, while also pursuing my studies in biotechnology.

 🌱 I represent a unique bridge between agricultural technology and software solutions, actively exploring the intersection of these vital fields.
 Through self-directed learning and hands-on projects, I'm building a strong foundation in web development while maintaining academic excellence in biotechnology.